 We strongly encourage interested parties to visit the url above and study these results to help inform stakeholders when engaging in such a risk management process.
-In Table 2 the systemwide analysis results for the various scenarios listed in Table 1 are provided on pages 18 and 19.
+In Table 2 (Page 19) the system-wide analysis results for the various scenarios listed in Table 1 (Page 18) are provided.